By Published On: February 1st, 2024Last Updated: April 16th, 2025

 How to find a 4wd rental company

-Google is the obvious choice here but what if I told you not every company is listed on google?
-Mind blowing right!
-Our biggest advice to you is to head into town and have a look around, there are family ran businesses who offer just as good, if not better, 4wd hire packages than the bigger more popular companies, it’s just a case of finding them.
+Our biggest advice to you is to head into town and have a look around, there are family run businesses who offer just as good, if not better, 4wd hire packages than the bigger more popular companies that will pop up online, it’s just a case of finding them.

-Browse the travel agencies and speak to locals, they might no of current offers available or even be able to grab you a discount.
-Our personal recommendation is 4WD Adventure Centre, while all their cars are automatics, their prices were the cheapest at Rainbow Beach, they don’t charge per person and they threw in the camping gear and esky for free.
-The only downside was the restriction from going to the cape, which we were really hoping to do, this turned out to be a common thing for 4WD hire companies.
+Our personal recommendation is 4WD Adventure Centre, while all their cars are automatics, their prices were the cheapest in Rainbow Beach, they don’t charge per person and they threw in the camping gear and esky for free.

-(This is not a sponsored post.
+This is not a sponsored post.
 Our 4WD Adventure Centre recommendation comes purely from us and our great experience.
 We haven’t been paid and we didn’t receive a discounted tour)

 Other 4WD rental companies for Fraser Island include: